robertkabat/we3-test/README.md

 To set up the project with Laravel Sail, please follow the instructions below:

-- `git clone git@github.com:robertkabat/mkm-test.git` the repository.
+- `git clone git@github.com:robertkabat/we3-test.git` the repository.
 - Navigate to the root directory of the project.
 - Copy the `.env.example` file to a new file named `.env` using the command `cp .env.example .env`.

-For ease of use, the `.env` file has been pre-configured with my local environment settings.
-Please adjust as needed.

-### Database Settings in `.env`
+### Settings in `.env`

-All the values are provided in the .env.example file.
-Please adjust as needed.

-If you run into any database issues, please make sure that the database exists and that all the information in your final version of the `.env` file is correct.
+This task uses standard configuration for Laravel Sail, so please feel free to follow standard laravel configuration.

+## Setting up the project

 - Run `composer install` to install the project dependencies.
 - After composer is done, run `./vendor/bin/sail up -d`.